fastify/fastify-multipart/README.md

 }
 ```

-If you also use the shared JSON schema as shown above, this is a full example which validates the entire field:
+If you also use the shared JSON schema as shown above, this is a full example that validates the entire field:

 ```js
 const opts = {